 Color Table - Shows the active color table and the associated high and low data values in the units of the display.
 As the mouse pointer is moved over the color bar, the value at a particular color is shown.
 Right click on the color bar or click on the button that displays the name of the Color Table to make modifications to the color bar.
-This allows you to open the Color Table Editor, change the range, select other color tables, etc.
+This allows for opening the Color Table Editor, changing the range, selecting other color tables, etc.

 Selector Position - Changes the vertical position of the selector line in the Main Display window.
-You can change this value by using the slider or by typing a value into the field and pressing Enter.
+This value can be changed by using the slider or by typing a value into the field and pressing Enter.

 Visible Range - Sets the range of the data displayed.
 The numbers represent the range of reflectivity values that can be viewed in the Main Display window.
 This tool is active when the checkbox is checked, if not checked, the default range will be used.
-To change these values, check the checkbox, and click Change to bring up a Change Visible Range window, where you can enter upper and lower bound values.
+To change these values, check the checkbox, and click Change to bring up a Change Visible Range window, where the user can enter upper and lower bound values.

 Vertical Scale - Changes the vertical axis range of the 2D Cross Section in the Display tab.
-To change this value, click change Vertical Axis Range window, where you can enter in new minimum and maximum values for the axis.
+To change this value, click change to open a Change Vertical Axis Range window, where the user can enter in new minimum and maximum values for the axis.